tjcchen/nginx-best-practice/nginx-oos/5-domain.md

 - Use cases: http://tjcchen.org

-### Multiple Port Access
+### Multiple Ports Access

-To allow multiple ports access, like http://35.172.190.158:8080/ or http://35.172.190.158:8081/, We need to open port support on host's specific security group.
+To allow multiple ports access, like http://35.172.190.158:8080/ or http://35.172.190.158:8081/, we need to open port support on host's specific security group.

 ### One Host/IP supporting multiple domain names